 The Lodger: A Story of the London Fog

 Did you know Alfred Hitchcock made silent movies?
 This very early Hitchcock film is Hitchcock’s first thriller and stars “Matinee Idol” Ivor Novello as a suspected serial killer.
-The film saved Hitchcock’s career – his previous movie had constant problems during production and producers ending up shelving it after a screening.
+The film is based on a book, which in turn was based on Jack the Ripper.
+The film saved Hitchcock’s career – his previous movie had constant problems during production, and producers ended up shelving it after a screening.
+The suspense of this movie makes it the perfect applicant on the silent movies for beginners list

 Charlie Chaplin’s standout Motion Picture.
 The film was one of the first films to combine Comedy and Drama as significant themes of the movie.
 Most studios believed that sticking to one genre guaranteed success.
 Many film critics site that the film reflects Chaplin’s upbringing as a poor child in London.

 Screen legend Mary Pickford said: “The Kid is one of the finest examples of the screen language, depending upon its actions rather than upon subtitles”.
-If you’re not a fan of reading screen titles, then Chaplin is a great place to start.
+If you’re not a fan of reading screen titles, then Chaplin is a great silent movie for beginners

 A Trip to the Moon

 A very early silent film, and one of the most pirated!
+This film is one of the must-see silent movies for beginners.
 A Trip to the Moon is a beautiful and quirky silent movie, with a shot that will be very familiar, especially if you are a fan of The Mighty Boosh.
-The Trip to the Moon has two versions online, a standard black and white one, and a hand coloured one.
-The hand-painted one was commissioned around the time The Trip to the Moon’s release.
+The Trip to the Moon has two versions online, a standard black and white one, and a colour one.
+The coloured one was commissioned around the time The Trip to the Moon’s release, and every single frame of the 20-minute film was hand-painted.